 4. YOU DON’T NEED A WEAPON TO DEFEND YOURSELF

 You don’t have to be a martial artist, or even all that physically fit, to defend yourself.
 The will to fight is the most important ingredient.
 Knowing you can affect the bad guy is important to empower you.
 Think about natural tools and natural targets.
 What tools do you have?
 Hands, fingers, elbows, knees, feet.
 What targets exist on the bad guy?
 Eyes, throat, ribs, groin, skull.
 Once you are in contact with the bad guy, simply grabbing their head, throat, arms or legs can significantly affect their ability to hurt you.
-Using your body weight and pushing, smashing, or crushing them against a wall, table, the ground or a vehicle are all better than cowering on the ground hoping they suddenly decide to stop being violent.
-For more tips, check out our videos on unarmed self-defense.
+Using your body weight and pushing, smashing, or crushing them against a wall, table, the ground, or a vehicle are all better than cowering on the ground hoping they suddenly decide to stop being violent.
+For more tips, check out our videos on unarmed self-defense

 5. THERE IS STRENGTH IN NUMBERS

-Especially in regard to attempted spree killings in gun-free zones, this point cannot be over-stressed.
+Especially in regard to attempted spree killings in gun-free zones, this point cannot be overstressed.
 Even if we are talking about a classroom full of middle schoolers, no individual attacker is going to be able to maintain their assault if they are dog-piled by several human beings.
 If the defensive strategy is no more sophisticated than each person grabbing a limb and holding the attacker down, this will effectively stop an attack.
-Add in some force to the head, attacking the bad guy’s airway, use of improvised or specific defensive tools and I’d put my money on any group of five people within arms’ reach of an armed attacker being able to stop him.
+Add in some force to the head, attacking the bad guy’s airway, and use improvised or specific defensive tools and I’d put my money on any group of five people within arms’ reach of an armed attacker being able to stop him.
 Motivating others to take action, preparing those you spend time with, or even simply inspiring others to act in the moment by leading the response are all important to capitalizing on the group defense opportunity.